 As \MaxPl does not wish to go to the target, we show that no switch is necessary to play $\varepsilon$-optimally: memoryless strategies are sufficient to guarantee a value as close as wanted to the deterministic value.
-For a configuration with a value equal to $-\infty$, all the deterministic strategies for \MaxPl are equivalent where they are all equally bad.
+For a configuration with a value equal to $-\infty$, all the deterministic strategies for \MaxPl are equivalent, that is, they are all equally bad.
 Without loss of generality, we can therefore suppose that there are no configurations in \game with a value equal to $-\infty$.
-Then, it is shown in \cite{BusattoGastonMonmegeReynier-17}\todo{BM: c'est un petit mensonge...} that remaining values are bounded in absolute value by $\wmax^e|\rgame|$, since \emph{optimal plays} have no cycles.
+Then, it is shown in \cite{BusattoGastonMonmegeReynier-17} that remaining values are bounded in absolute value by $\wmax^e|\rgame|$, since \emph{optimal plays} have no cycles.
 We use that fact to build a memoryless deterministic strategy $\detmaxstrategy$ analogous to strategy $\detminstrategy^1$ before: